Hong Kong Brief

 Starting with a pilot program in 2009, RMB trade settlement has now been extended to cover all of China.
 RMB can now be used for direct investment in the mainland and mainland enterprises are able to issue RMB-denominated bonds.

 Hong Kong is designated as an official offshore RMB centre and has infrastructure in place to directly link its offshore operations with onshore RMB trade on the mainland, which is frequently used by other financial centres.
 Combined with its links to the mainland, institutional framework and regulatory environment, this provides Hong Kong with a strong competitive advantage compared with other financial centres.
 Since July 2013, the People’s Bank of China has also allowed cross-border inter-company lending, which is further boosting Hong Kong’s attractiveness as an off-shore RMB centre.
-Hong Kong is the world's largest offshore RMB centre – processing just under 80 per cent of all offshore RMB payments.
+Hong Kong is the world's largest offshore RMB centre – processing over 80 per cent of all offshore RMB payments.
+Other offshore RMB centres include London, Singapore and Taiwan.
+The estimated combined value of deposits and certificates of deposits held by banks in Hong Kong rose by 19.5 per cent from 2012 to RMB 860.7 billion at the end of June 2013.

-During a visit to Hong Kong in July 2012, the then Deputy Prime Minister and Treasurer, Mr Swan, co-hosted a Renminbi Cross-border Trade and Investment Forum with Hong Kong Finance Secretary, Mr John Tsang.
+During a visit to Hong Kong in July 2012, then Treasurer, Mr Swan, co-hosted a Renminbi Cross-border Trade and Investment Forum with Hong Kong Finance Secretary, Mr John Tsang.
 At the Forum, Mr Swan announced a new high-level dialogue between senior business leaders from Australia and Hong Kong to provide a forum to discuss how to best capture the new business opportunities arising from the wider use of the RMB in trade and investment in our region, and to facilitate the participation of Australian businesses in this growing market.
-The first Australia-Hong Kong RMB Trade and Investment Dialogue was hosted by Treasury in April 2013.
+The first Australia-Hong Kong RMB Trade and Investment Dialogue was held in Sydney in April 2013.
+The second such Dialogue is expected to be held in Hong Kong in May 2014.

 Australia and Hong Kong enjoy a strong relationship built on mutual cooperation and people to people links.
-Recent high level visits from Australia include Minister for Foreign Affairs, Ms Bishop, and Minister for Trade and Investment, Mr Robb, both in October 2013.
-Ms Bishop met Chief Executive, C Y Leung, Secretary for Education, Eddie Ng, and Secretary for Commerce and Economic Development, Gregory So.
+Recent high level visits from Australia include Minister for Trade and Investment, Mr Robb, in March 2014.
+Mr Robb met with his Hong Kong counterpart, Secretary for Commerce and Economic Development, Mr Gregory So, as well as current and potential foreign investors.
+Mr Robb also visited Hong Kong in October 2013.
+Minister for Foreign Affairs, Ms Bishop, also visited Hong Kong in October 2013.
+Ms Bishop met Chief Executive, C Y Leung, Secretary for Education, Eddie Ng, and Gregory So.
 Her visit marked Hong Kong’s agreement to participate in the pilot phase of the New Colombo Plan.
 Mr Robb met senior Hong Kong-based investors, and his visit reinforced the value Australia places on Hong Kong as an economic partner and a leading regional base for Australian business.

 Then Hong Kong Chief Executive, Donald Tsang, visited Australia in June 2011.
 His program in State capitals included meetings with the Premier of Victoria, the Premier of Western Australia and the Western Australian Minister for Mines and Petroleum.
 In Canberra he held discussions with the then Prime Minister, Minister for Foreign Affairs and Leader of the Opposition.